 Because of all this, I thought it’d be neat to use my professional experience to take a deeper look into how certain games have been translated.
 Together, we’ll:

-• Look at hundreds of games and see how the translation process worked for each one (example)
+• Look at hundreds of games and see how their translations work in action (example)

 • Dig into the text of popular games and see what meanings and nuances got changed (example)